MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

  - **Add Password Support** Apparently this is now in the ESP-IDF.
 What does it take to get into the Arduino Core version.

 ## WebUI (Wifi)
- - Add a probing panel (in testing)
+ - Add tool tips to buttons

 ## Display
  - Add support for a simple I2C display